Prostate Cancer

 If you have been diagnosed recently with prostate cancer, Dr. Engel (robotic prostatectomy, cryotherapy) would be happy to have a consultation with you in our office.
 We will make sure we review your case with you, make sure you understand the problem first thoroughly, and will then go over all treatment options before zeroing in on the right one for you.

-Decision Making Once Diagnosed With Prostate Cancer
+Decision Making Once Diagnosed with Prostate Cancer

 CLICK HERE OR THE IMAGE ABOVE TO ENLARGE